-A chart is the visualization method for a dashboard element that presents the statistics data in graphical form.
+A chart is the visualization method for a dashboard element that presents the statistics data in a graphical form.
 The following types of charts are available:

 Line chart presents the statistics data as a series of data points plotted along the time axis.
 You can use a line chart to view how the statistics data was changing over time: